hashicorp/consul/website/source/docs/guides/bootstrapping.html.markdown

 bootstrap the cluster.

-There is a [deployment table](/docs/internals/consensus.html#toc_4) that covers various options, but it is recommended to have 3 or 5 total servers per data center.
+There is a [deployment table](/docs/internals/consensus.html#toc_4) that covers various options, but it is recommended to have 3 or 5 total servers per datacenter.
 A single server deployment is _**highly**_ discouraged as data loss is inevitable in a failure scenario.

 Suppose we are starting a 3 server cluster, we can start `Node A`, `Node B` and `Node C` providing